Accused of Domestic Violence? What to do if this happens to you?

 Domestic Violence is a serious crime.
 The toll on its victims, families and any children witness to it is a very real and significant one.
 The impact often reaches beyond physical harm, having the potential to destroy lives.
 To be charged with such an offence can ruin reputations, impact careers and destroy relationships between family and friends.
-In some instances, the falsely accused could even end up being imprisoned.
+The falsely accused could even end up imprisoned.

 It’s no wonder then that it can be extremely distressing to be falsely accused of domestic violence.
 Yet false accusations of domestic violence happen every day.

-False accusations are often made by loved ones, past and present, spouses, siblings and other family members.
-That is, those closest to the person being accused.
-Often accusations of domestic violence include exaggerations of the truth and, in some cases, even outright lies.
+Loved ones of the accused, both past and present, family members, spouses and siblings are often the ones who make false claims of domestic violence.
+Often these accusations include exaggerations of the truth and, in some cases, even outright lies.
 The motivation of the accusing person making such allegations being to manipulate you or the court system for personal gain.
 For example, during a custody case, a spouse may falsely claim that their partner was guilty of committing a domestic violence offence against them in order to swing the outcomes in court to their favour.